If you have seen my previous post, you already know I am obsessed with lemons this season.

 These lemon and poppy seed doughnuts are so rich and moist you will want to make many batches.
 They are lighter than regular doughnuts, baked not fried, and so easy to make.
 They are made with coconut yoghurt are perfect for any coconut lover.
 If you’re vegan or lactose intolerant, you will be interesting to know that coconut yoghurt can be incredibly useful for baking!

 If you’re avoiding gluten too, there’s no need to miss out on great food, just try to use gluten-free flour mix.
 Gluten-free flour mixes are all over the shops nowadays, so really it’s no problem finding the perfect mix for your doughnut.

-Organic lemons are one the best things that nature offers to us.
-These are fresh, juicy and great for baking.
+Organic lemons are one of the best things that nature offers to us.
+They are fresh, juicy and great for baking.
 Lucky me, I got a bag of new season lemons from my friend’s garden, they are very fresh and unwaxed.
 By the way, not all purchased unwaxed lemons are organic, but all organic ones are unwaxed.

-Lemon and turmeric are excellent winter superfoods which help to protect you from colds and flu.
+By the way, lemon and turmeric are excellent winter superfoods which help to protect you from colds and flu.

 - 70g all-purpose gluten-free mix flour (check your nearest organic shop)